irieyj-sun/AIH_recurrence_ML/README.md

 - **Data Processing**: Modify feature engineering steps, scaling methods
 - **Models**: Change model types, hyperparameters, cross-validation settings
 - **SHAP Analysis**: Adjust plot styles, sample sizes, visualization options

-## Contributing

-Contributions are welcome!
-Please:

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/improvement`)
-3. Commit your changes (`git commit -am 'Add new feature'`)
-4. Push to the branch (`git push origin feature/improvement`)
-5. Open a Pull Request

-## Best Practices

-- Always version your data and models
-- Document any changes to preprocessing steps
-- Use consistent random seeds for reproducibility
-- Validate SHAP values with domain knowledge
-- Keep dependencies updated

-## Troubleshooting

-### Common Issues

-**Memory errors with SHAP**
-- Use a smaller background dataset for the explainer
-- Calculate SHAP values in batches

-**Long computation times**
-- Reduce the number of samples used for SHAP analysis
-- Consider using approximate SHAP methods for large datasets

-**Model compatibility**
-- Ensure your model is compatible with SHAP (tree-based models work best)
-- Use appropriate explainers (TreeExplainer, LinearExplainer, etc.)

-## License

-[Specify your license here]

-## Contact

-[Your contact information or team details]

-## Acknowledgments

-- SHAP library by Scott Lundberg
-- Scikit-learn development team
-- [Any other acknowledgments]

-## References

-- Lundberg, S. M., & Lee, S. I. (2017).
-A unified approach to interpreting model predictions. *Advances in Neural Information Processing Systems*.
-- [Add other relevant papers or resources]